Robby955/rank-three-mcg-finiteness/README.md

 4. the propagation from adjoint vanishing to arbitrary rank-three representations.

-Each appears in the manuscript itself or is tied to an exact published input.
+Each appears in the manuscript itself or is tied to an published input.

 The manuscript also includes separate $q=9$ Pfaffian/spectral-projector and canonical-Deligne no-pole reconstructions.
 Neither is used in the main